-A sleeping bag’s temperature rating dictates the lowest temperature that you will be able to keep warm in while using it, all the bags on this list are suitable for zero degree camping.
+A sleeping bag’s temperature rating dictates the lowest temperature that you will be able to keep warm in while using it, all the bags on this list are suitable for zero degrees camping.
 Keep in mind that this rating assumes that you will be using one of the better sleeping pads and wearing warm clothing.
-Ratings vary by manufacturer, and everyone’s comfort levels are different, so keep that in mind while you are shopping for a cold-weather sleeping bag, but you do want the best in your budget.
+Ratings vary by manufacturer, and everyone’s comfort levels are different, so keep that in mind while you are shopping for a cold weather sleeping bag, but you do want the best in your budget.
 The temperature ratings (in Fahrenheit) are as follows:

 - Winter: Ten degrees or lower